captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 - Basic WASD key management

 ## Installation
+Use the EXE from the release section or;

 1. Ensure you have AutoHotkey v2.0 or later installed on your system.
 You can download it from the [official AutoHotkey website](https://www.autohotkey.com/).
 2. Download the `CSNullInput.ahk` script from this repository.
 3. Save the script to a location on your computer where you can easily access it.